Gal Gadot: Advocacy

-Later In 2016, Gadot, fellow Wonder Woman actress Lynda Carter, DC Entertainment President Diane Nelson, director Patty Jenkins and U.N.
+Later, in 2016, Gadot, fellow Wonder Woman actress Lynda Carter, DC Entertainment President Diane Nelson, director Patty Jenkins and U.N.
 Under-Secretary-General Cristina Gallach appeared at the United Nations on 21 October 2016, the 75th anniversary of the first appearance of Wonder Woman, to mark the character's designation by the United Nations as its "Honorary Ambassador for the Empowerment of Women and Girls".
 The gesture was intended to raise awareness of UN Sustainable Development Goal No. 5, which seeks to achieve gender equality and empower all women and girls by 2030.
 The decision was met with protests from UN staff members who stated in their petition to UN Secretary-General Ban Ki-moon that the character is "not culturally encompassing or sensitive" and served to objectify women.
 As a result, the character was stripped of the designation, and the project ended on 16 December.

-In a January 2018, interview with Women's Wear Daily, she highlighted Hollywood's ongoing cultural shift towards gender equality, calling it necessary and overdue.
-Later, Gadot took part in the #WeRemember campaign, organized by the World Jewish Congress to preserve Holocaust remembrance.
-CEO Robert Singer praised her involvement, highlighting the vital role of influencers in combating antisemitism.

-That same year, she attended the Golden Globes, where she joined fellow actors in wearing black to support the Time's Up movement.
-Reflecting on the event, Gadot shared, "It was incredibly impactful, and just being part of it felt so powerful and inspiring."
-In July 2018, Gadot surprised children at Inova Children's Hospital in Annandale, Virginia, by visiting them dressed as Wonder Woman.

-In May 2019, Gadot supported a "Reach Out Association" trip for 25 ill children in LA.
-In November 2020, Gadot was criticized by Donald Trump supporters and some Israelis after congratulating Joe Biden and Kamala Harris on their election win.
-Critics called her a populist and a "Hollywood liberal who has forgotten what is good for her country."
-In October 2022, Gadot faced mixed reactions after posting support for the Jewish community in response to Kanye West's "antisemitic remarks".
-She shared an Instagram photo wearing a Star of David necklace with the caption "proud."
-While some praised her for speaking out, others accused her of using the moment for publicity and criticized her past silence on Israel-related issues.

-In April 2023, Gadot hosted a Holocaust Remembrance event at her Hollywood home, welcoming survivors and Hollywood guests as part of the "Zikaron BaSalon" tradition.
-She said, "I don't know about God, but I believe in people, in the power of one's decision to do good."
-In May 2023, she visited children from the "Lend a Hand" organization during a visit to Universal Studios in Los Angeles.
-During 2025 California wildfires, Gadot voiced her support for those affected by the fires in Los Angeles.

-Support for Israel
+Views on Israel

+Gadot has been described by the media as outspoken in her support for Israel.
+Israel Hayom characterized her transition from being "face of a brand or movie to being the face of a country at war" as a personal battle, placing her at the center of public diplomacy as the country’s de facto "ambassador", noting that in Israel, she has been criticized for "political softness", while in Hollywood she has been accused of excessive nationalism.